The Wealth Elevator

 Buying a Property to Rent

-As fewer people are buying their own home, there is a strong demand for rental properties across the country.
-This demand has been fueled by factors such as the 2008 economic crash, the high number of people with poor credit ratings, stagnant wages, rising house prices, and the increased mobility of the workforce.
+As fewer people are buying their own homes, there is a strong demand for rental property across the country.
+This demand has been fueled by factors such as the 2008 economic crash, the high number of people with poor credit ratings, stagnant wages, rising purchase price of homes, and the increased mobility of the workforce.

 When choosing a rental, you need to look at the local market.
-Check with local real estate agents what type of properties are in demand and choose accordingly.
-It may be that single bed apartments are snapped up, or that there’s a shortage of family homes.
-Buying in the best locations with the best school districts will lead to more competition and overpaying for the asset and its income stream.
+Check with a local real estate agent for what types of properties are in demand and choose accordingly.
+Buying in the best locations with the best school districts will lead to more competition and overpaying for the asset and its rental income stream.

 Renting Out Your Home

 Financially, you’ll need to inform your mortgage company when your home stops being your residence.
 Different mortgage lenders have different rules for borrowers who convert their homes into rental properties.
 It’s common for them to require you to live in your home for at least two years.
-Typically, interest rates for buy to rent properties are higher because of the increased risk to the property, and you may need to refinance.
+Typically, mortgage rates for buy-to-rent properties are higher because of the increased risk to the property, and you may need to refinance.

 Factors to Consider When Buying a Property to Rent

-Just as with deciding whether to rent or buy your home, deciding where – or even whether – to buy to rent needs to be carefully considered.
+Just as with deciding whether to rent or buy your home, deciding where to buy to rent needs to be carefully considered.

 Rent-to-Value Ratios

 The Rent-to-Value Ratio is a quick calculation real estate investors run to determine if a property will cashflow.
 Take a $100,000 home that rents for $1,000 a month, the Rent-to-Value Ratio would be 1% ($100,000/$1,000).
-One of the biggest factors to consider when buying a rental property is the rent to value ratio.
-In some areas, such as Seattle, Los Angeles and the East Coast, properties are expensive to buy, but rents are relatively low.
-In these areas, rent to value ratios can be less than 0.75%, meaning that there is little chance of even covering the costs, making purchasing a property a poor decision.
-In areas where housing is cheaper to buy and rent to value ratios are much higher, then it makes sense to purchase a property and rent it out.
-Some markets you can find these Rent-to-Value Ratios over 1.5% in solid areas.
+In some areas, such as Seattle, Los Angeles, and the East Coast, properties are expensive to buy, but rents are relatively low.
+In these areas, rent-to-value ratios can be less than 0.75%, meaning that there is little chance of even covering the costs, making purchasing a property a poor decision.
+In areas where housing is cheaper to buy and rent-to-value ratios are much higher, then it makes sense to purchase a property and rent it out.
+In some markets, you can find these Rent-to-Value Ratios over 1.5% in solid areas.

 Location